-However, interestingly, they are only one pound lighter than their predecessors and have freshly engineered Class-D power amps to make them more compact and efficient.
+Interestingly, it is only one pound lighter than its predecessors and has freshly engineered Class-D power amps to make them more compact and efficient.

-Another change in this model is the incorporation of woven Kevlar in the woofers and tweeters.
-When appropriately used, Kevlar provides a consistent sound distribution.
-And who wouldn’t want that?
+Another change in this model is woven Kevlar in the woofers and tweeters.
+When appropriately used, Kevlar provides a consistent sound distribution!

 On the back, there are familiar controls, all inspired by prior KRK models.
 However, the company stepped up its game and included more digital options.

-Gone are the days when you had multiple adjustment knobs.
-A large LCD has now replaced it.
+Gone are the days when you needed multiple adjustment knobs.
+A large LCD screen has now replaced it.
 Through this feature, you can:

 - Scan and select between preset low and high EQ settings

 - Make system adjustments